aqeelanwar/DRLwithTL/README.md

 The link above will download the packaged version of the _Indoor Long environment_.
 Run the indoor_long.exe file to run the environment.

 ### Edit the configuration file (Optional)
 The RL parameters for the DRL simulation can be set using the provided config file and are self-explanatory.
+The details on the parameters in the config file can be found [here](https://towardsdatascience.com/deep-reinforcement-learning-for-drones-in-3d-realistic-environments-36821b6ee077)

 ```
 cd DRLwithTL\configs